-One of the aspects to play important role in improving the students’ understanding on the stories provided by the teachers was done through linking the stories with the students’ experiences and knowledge (Puchta, 2012).
+One of the aspects to play an important role in improving the students’ understanding on the stories provided by the teachers was done through linking the stories with the students’ experiences and knowledge (Puchta, 2012).
 If the teachers did not fully understand the essence of materials used in critical thinking skills-based learning, the consequences would impact the students’ understanding on the required learning since critical thinking skill is inseparable from the teacher’s ability to create and make critical thinking skills a culture of learning in the classroom (Coffman, 2013).
 For that reason, the closer the context delivered to the students’ experiences and knowledge, the easier the students compared and contrasted them with those of their own experiences.
 In this particular stage, students were directed to have a critical thinking framework through making analysis and evaluation.
 Providing appropriate and natural contexts that were actually faced and experienced by the students in the teaching materials were, therefore, considered important to be implemented by the teachers.
 Then, the other important point to note about unfamiliarity of the students with the critical thinking skills, particularly in their speaking skill, was identified.
 In addition, based on the result of observation, the students’ responses to the open-ended questions, such as “why” and “how” did not show positive results in terms of their arguments and opinions.
 Most students did not show their active engagement in responding to the teachers’ questions by answering “yes or no” without providing further information and arguments required by the teachers.

 CONCLUSION